 While the proposed development will form a noticeable addition to the landscape, a position in proximity to existing public infrastructure (SA Water owned, as well as HV electrical easement) allows for a coordinated appearance to be maintained.
-Furthermore, the proposed location is well separated from surrounding sensitive land uses and from major roadways, utilises existing vegetation within the surrounding landscape as far as practicable and is positioned on relatively flat land (as opposed to a prominent ridgeline) so as not to be visually obtrusive.
+Furthermore, the proposed location is well separated from surrounding sensitive land uses and from major roadways, utilises existing vegetation within the surrounding landscape as far as practicable and is positioned on relatively flat land (as opposed to a prominent ridgeline) on the lower side of Black Springs Road to mitigate against visual impact as far as possible.

 The proposed development will maintain a minimum setback distance of 10 metres from the property boundaries to ensure reasonable separation from adjoining roadways.
-The adjoining thoroughfares of Pipeline Road (to the north of the proposal) and Junction Road (to the west of the proposal) comprise unsealed roadways which support relatively low volumes of traffic.
+The adjoining thoroughfares of Neindorf Road and Diagonal Road primarily provide access to rural allotments, while Black Springs Road is understood to serve local traffic and is not listed as a Primary or Secondary Arterial Road within the Goyder Council Development Plan.

-The proposal is considered to be broadly consistent with the below Development Plan provisions;

-Design and Appearance
+The proposal is considered to be broadly consistent with the below Development Plan provisions; Design and Appearance